Kristina01111000/lavendersite/README.md

 - start getting square ready on the 27th, make a copy of the site first
 - she will have everything ready on january 5th
 - definitely need store up by the 15th
-- tell her whenever square is ready
+- tell her whenever square is ready -> need login info